rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ```
 to, at least, get some logs.

-In just one project, that saved me hours in troubleshooting cost.
+In just one project, that saved me hours in both new development and troubleshooting cost.
 For a more complex multipart form that implements both `FromMultipart` and `ToMultipart` by hand, verifying that
-`fromMultipart . toMultipart` is the identity would have been hard
+`fromMultipart . toMultipart` is the identity would have been very hard
 without some information about errors.
+If the multipart is called from a different program, different language ...

+**Convenience Combinators:**
 It should be noted that many popular libraries offer convenience `Maybe` functions even though it is very easy to write this natural transformation:

 ``` haskell
 unExplain :: Either err a -> Maybe a
 ```

 Why is that?
 Why not just provide `Either` versions?
-Looking just at _aeson_:
+Looking at _aeson_ as example:
 ``` haskell
 decode :: FromJSON a => ByteString -> Maybe a
 eitherDecode :: FromJSON a => ByteString -> Either String a